marvasgit/kubestatewatch/README.md

 - `namespaceconfig.include & namespaceconfig.exclude` - the namespaces you want to monitor, By default you monitor everything.
 If you want to monitor only specific namespaces, you can use the include and exclude options.
 If you use both, the exclude option will be ignored.
 You probably want to exclude the kube-system namespace.
 - `resources` - the resources you want to monitor
 - `ignore` - the resources you want to ignore
-- `diff.ignorePath` - the paths you want to ignore in the diff ( Usually /metadata, /status, and everything that is not relevant to you)
+- `diff.ignorePath` -  this configuration affects all components that you watch. the paths you want to ignore in the diff ( Usually /metadata, /status, and everything that is not relevant to you)

 ``` yaml
 message: